This feature is in Public Preview. Contact your Azure Databricks representative to request access.

 Alert: A notification that a field returned by a query has reached a threshold.

-This section describes concepts that you need to know to run SQL queries in Azure Databricks SQL Analytics.
+This section describes concepts that you need to know to run SQL queries in Databricks SQL.

 Query history: A list of executed queries and their performance characteristics.